 - A. Except as provided in this Section, no person shall excavate or demolish in any street, highway, public place, or servitude of any operator, or near the location of an underground pipeline, or on the premises of a customer served by an underground pipeline without having first ascertained, in the manner prescribed in Subsection B of this Section, the specific location as provided in §6301 of all underground pipelines in the area which would be affected by the proposed excavation or demolition. - B. Except as provided in §6303, prior to any excavation or demolition, each excavator or demolisher shall serve telephonic or electronic notice of the intent to excavate or demolish to the regional notification center or centers serving the area in which the proposed excavation or demolition is to take place and shall include the specific location where the excavation or demolition is to be performed.
 Such notice shall be given to the notification center at least 48 hours, but not more than 120 hours, excluding weekends and holidays, in advance of the commencement of any excavation or demolition activity.
-Holidays shall consist of the following: New Year's Day; Martin Luther King, Jr. Day; Good Friday; Memorial Day; Independence Day; Labor Day; Thanksgiving Day; Christmas Eve; and Christmas Day.
+Holidays shall consist of the following: New Year's Day; Good Friday; Memorial Day; Independence Day; Labor Day; Thanksgiving Day; Christmas Eve; and Christmas Day or the days on which those holidays are observed by the state.
 The marking of an operator's pipeline shall be provided for excavation or demolition purposes only. - 1.
 This notice shall contain the name, address, and telephone number of the person filing the notice of intent, and, if different, the person responsible for the excavation or demolition, the starting date, anticipated duration, and description of the specific type of excavation or demolition operation to be conducted, the specific location of the proposed excavation or demolition and a statement as to whether directional boring or explosives are to be used.
 If the excavation or demolition is part of a larger project, the notice shall be confined to the actual area of proposed excavation or demolition that will occur during the 20-day time period under §6301. - 2.
-The excavator or demolisher shall provide the specific location for excavation or demolition using white paint, flags, stakes, or similar means under American Public Works Association guidelines prior to submitting notice. - 3.
-The excavator or demolisher shall wait at least 48 hours, beginning at 7 a.m. on the next working day, following notification, unless mutually agreed upon and documented by the excavator and operator to extend such time, before commencing any excavation or demolition activity, except in the case of an emergency as defined in the
+The excavator or demolisher shall wait at least 48 hours, beginning at 7 a.m. on the next working day, following notification, unless mutually agreed upon and documented by the excavator and operator to extend such time, before commencing any excavation or demolition activity, except in the case of an emergency as defined in the provisions of this Chapter or if informed by the regional notification center that no operators are to be notified. - 3.
+Concerning pipelines located on or in water, when an extension of time to mark a pipeline cannot be agreed upon and the operator has determined said pipeline(s) cannot be adequately marked by the mark by time listed on the Regional Notification Center ticket, the operator may appeal to the commissioner for an extension to the mark by time.
+Said request shall be made via e-mail to